wikibonsai/jekyll-garden/_entries/jekyll-wikibonsai.md

 gimme::[[feedback]]

-Welcome to Jekyll-WikiBonsai.

-It's a [[digital-garden]], whose defining feature are [[wikirefs]] (aka "bidirectional link").
-These are links using the \[\[double-square-bracket]] syntax that link to files or pages within a collection of markdown files.
+Jekyll-WikiBonsai is a [[digital-garden]], whose defining feature are [[wikirefs]] (aka "bidirectional links").
+These are links using the \[\[double-square-bracket]] syntax to link between files within a collection of markdown files.
 They can be used in any and all markdown files across the site, though unique filenames are required.

 [[wikibonsai]] style gardens in particular add a [[semantic-tree]], which is viewable as a sort of #tag tree called the [[map-page]].
 It is built from [[index-type|index files]] whose content defines its structure using markdown lists and \[\[wikirefs]].
 The files linked in the semantic tree are primarily [[entry-type|entries]] which act as concept summaries, much like a Wikipedia page.
 Each entry also displays back references, such as which posts link to those entries.